wagnermm/form-login/README.md

-# Project description:
+## Project description:
-- A form with only pure html, css and jQuery validate.
+- A form of login with css and html.